Manual Machining

 Manual Mill Basics 201

-Manual Mill Basics provides an introduction to the manual milling machine.
+This class provides an introduction to the manual milling machine.
 Manual mills are generally either vertical or horizontal, depending on their spindle orientation.
-This class introduces the machine components, cutting tools and workholding devices commonly used on milling machines.
-The class also provides an overview of the various controls on the mill that are used to adjust spindle rotation, speed, feed, and depth.
+This class introduces the machine components, cutting tools, and workholding devices commonly used on milling machines.
+It also provides an overview of the various mill controls that adjust spindle rotation, speed, feed, and depth.

-Before learning to operate a manual mill, it is necessary to have a basic understanding of the machine tool components as well as the cutting tools and workholding devices that may be used on the machine.
+Before operating a manual mill, machinists need a basic understanding of its components, as well as common cutting tools and workholding devices.
 The manual mill is a complex machine with many controls and variables, and familiarity is key to becoming a successful operator.

 • Difficulty Intermediate